Introduction to BigQuery Omni

 To run BigQuery analytics on your external data, you first need to connect to Amazon S3 or Blob Storage.
 If you want to query external data, you would need to create a BigLake table that references Amazon S3 or Blob Storage data.

-You can also move data between clouds to combine data across clouds using cross-cloud transfer.
+You can also move data between clouds to combine data across clouds using cross-cloud transfer or query the data across clouds using cross-cloud joins.
 BigQuery Omni offers a cross-cloud analytics solution with the ability to analyze data where it is and the flexibility to replicate data when necessary.
-For more information, see Load data with cross-cloud transfer.
+For more information, see Load data with cross-cloud transfer and Cross-cloud joins.

 Architecture